Hilltop Hoods: 2010–2017: Drinking from the Sun and Walking Under Stars

-2018–present: The Great Expanse
+2018–2024: The Great Expanse

 On 13 July 2018, Hilltop Hoods released single "Clark Griswold" with Adrian Eagle, an ode to the character from the National Lampoon's Vacation movies.

 On 23 November 2018, Hilltop Hoods released the single "Leave Me Lonely" and announced their forthcoming 2019 album The Great Expanse.
 The album, which features platinum single "Leave Me Lonely," gold selling ARIA Award-winning single "Clark Griswold" ft.
 Adrian Eagle, and new single "Exit Sign" ft.
 Illy and Ecca Vandal, was released on 22 February 2019 and debuted at No. 1 on the ARIA Albums Charts.
 The chart debut made it the group's sixth number one, setting a new ARIA record for most No. 1 Albums by an Australian band or group.

-In March 2022, the Hilltop Hoods have released a new single with US soul singer Eamon "Show Business".
+On 17 March 2022, the Hilltop Hoods released a new single with US soul singer Eamon titled "Show Business".

 On 15 May 2022, Hilltop Hoods celebrated the 15th anniversary of The Hard Road Restrung with a post on their official Facebook & Instagram pages, and announced they were working on a third installment in their 'restrung' releases, following The Hard Road Restrung (2007) and Drinking from the Sun and Walking Under Stars Restrung (2016).
-Accompanying photos of both of their previous restrung album covers, was an image containing songs for the third installment.
+Accompanying photos of both of their previous restrung album covers, was an image containing songs for the third installment, which suggests the new restrung album will be "The Great Expanse Restrung".
+The post clarified that the album "won't be out anytime soon".

-In 2022, Hilltop Hoods reunited with Montaigne and Tom Thum and released the song "A Whole Day’s Night" on 26 August 2022.
+On 25 August 2022, Hilltop Hoods reunited with Montaigne and Tom Thum and released the song "A Whole Day's Night".

+2025-present: Fall from the Light

+On 15 June 2023, the Hilltop Hoods released the single "Laced Up".

+In December 2023, Hilltop Hoods released an Instagram post promising a new album would be released in 2024.
+However, they failed to fulfill this promise, stating in December 2024 that the album was "nearly there" and uploading an image implying a 2025 release date.

+On 6 February 2025, Hilltop Hoods released their new single "The Gift", featuring Marlon.
+On the same day, they announced on their Instagram that the next album would release in 2025 and described "The Gift" as the cornerstone of the new album.

+On 28 May 2025, the band announced the release of their 9th studio album, Fall from the Light, on 1 August 2025.
+Suffa, Pressure, and DJ Debris recorded the album in Adelaide, Darwin, Melbourne, and New Zealand.
+The album has 12 tracks, and features Adelaide pop artist Nyassa and New Zealand pop band Six60.
+Another track, "Don't Happy, Be Worry", was released ahead of the album.